-Crop: Pastures, cover crops, green manure crops, catch crops, or any plant or part of a plant intended to be marketed as an agricultural product, fed to livestock, or used in the field to manage nutrients and soil fertility.
+Crop: Pastures, cover crops, green manure crops, catch crops, mushrooms, or any plant or part of a plant intended to be marketed as an agricultural product, fed to livestock, or used in the field to manage nutrients and soil fertility.

-Crop residues: The plant parts remaining in a field after the harvest of a crop, which include stalks, stems, leaves, roots, and weeds.
+harvest of a crop, which include stalks, stems, leaves, roots, and weeds.